nymtech/nym/documentation/operators/src/nodes/maintenance.md

 ### Automating your node with nohup, tmux and systemd

 Although it’s not totally necessary, it's useful to have the Mix Node automatically start at system boot time.
-We recommend to run your remote sessions via [`tmux`](maintenance.md#tmux) for easier management and return to your previous session.
-For full automation, including an automatic restart after node fail and `ulimit` setup, ['systemd'](maintenance.md#systemd) is a good choice.
+We recommend to run your remote operation via [`tmux`](maintenance.md#tmux) for easier management and a handy return to your previous session.
+For full automation, including a failed node auto-restart and `ulimit` setup, [`systemd`](maintenance.md#systemd) is a good choice.

 > Do any of these steps and run your automated node before you start bonding process!